mdamir-012/boxigo-fullstack/README.md

 - Displays data in a user-friendly format
 - Expandable and collapsible sections for detailed views
 - Responsive design
+- **Dynamic Routing**: Uses React Router for dynamic navigation.

+- **Data Fetching**: Fetches data from the backend API and displays it in the frontend.

+## Screenshots

 ## Installation